crystal-lang/rfcs/text/0020-target-annotation.md

 ```

 > [!CAUTION]
-> | This is an unsafe feature and programs may crash with an invalid instruction error at runtime if CPU feature checks are inaccurate.
+> This is an unsafe feature.
+Misuse can lead to immediate process termination via illegal instruction faults.

 ## Reference-level explanation

-The `@[Target]` annotation can be applied to a `def` of `fun` definition to enable
+The `@[Target]` annotation can be applied to a `def` or `fun` definition to enable
 specific code generation features.

 It supports these parameters: